 Now after you enable the feature, every time you encounter a suspicious URL it will display a message as shown below.

-If you don’t want to use this feature you can just uncheck from the checkbox to disable the same, but it’s highly recommended since phishing attacks are increasing day by day, increasing the potential threat to confidential information of email accounts.
+If you don’t want to use this feature, you can just uncheck the checkbox to disable the same, but it’s highly recommended since phishing attacks are increasing day by day, increasing the potential threat to confidential information of email accounts.